Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: A Taxonomy of Mixed Reality Hybrid User Interfaces

 \subsection{Taxonomy Dimensions}

-We adopt six cross-device characteristics of Brudy~et~al.~\cite{brudy2019crossdevice} (\textit{Dimensions 1--6}) and introduce two additional dimensions to represent better the design space of \replace{aHUIs}{\huisubset{}s}.
-To better reflect the nuances of \replace{aHUIs}{\huisubset{}}, we extend and reframe each dimension and explain them accordingly.
+We adopt six cross-device characteristics of Brudy~et~al.~\cite{brudy2019crossdevice} (\textit{Dimensions 1--6}) and introduce two additional dimensions to better represent the design space of \huisubset{}s.
+To reflect the nuances of \huisubset{}, we extend and reframe each dimension and explain them accordingly.
 Although we describe these dimensions as discrete characteristics, they should be seen as continuous spectra, where systems, configurations, and interaction techniques can dynamically span multiple facets.